Don Mueang International Airport: History

-In 1933, the airfield was the scene of heavy fighting between royalists and government forces during the Boworadet Rebellion.
-The airfield was used by the occupying Japanese during World War II, and was bombed and strafed by Allied aircraft on several occasions.

 After the war had finished in September 1945, the airfield was occupied by British Royal Air Force during the brief British occupation of Thailand until March 1946 when 211 Squadron, which moved there in October 1945, was disbanded.

 In May 2005, Thai Airways International introduced nonstop service between Bangkok and New York City using Airbus A340-500s.

 Closure

 The night of 27–28 September 2006 was the official end of operations at Don Mueang airport when the newer Suvarnabhumi Airport was intended to be Bangkok's sole airport when it opened in 2006.
 The last commercial flights to Don Mueang were: